 How many users does Facebook have?
 The company struggles to figure it out

-How many users does Facebook have?
-The company struggles to figure it out6 min read .
-Updated: 22 Oct 2021, 03:30 PM IST

 - Internal research finds that new users with multiple accounts are undercounted, ‘very prevalent’; some are unintentional